maoberlehner/markus-oberlehner-net/content/blog/vue-application-structure-and-css-architecture.md

 On the other hand, it can be very hard to build components which are generic enough to fit every use case. **In real world applications, this can lead to developers making copies of certain components because, in a certain context, a component might work in a completely different way, but it still looks the same**.
 So now every time you make changes to the styling of the component, you have to make those changes in two places.
 This can lead to maintenance hell.

 We expect this approach to lead to a bigger bundle size, because we'll have overall more JavaScript code.
-Tough, if this approach is used correctly and with great discipline, it might very well be worth it.
+Though, if this approach is used correctly and with great discipline, it might very well be worth it.

 ### Example